MatthewDavidBradshaw/AndroidTestingTools/README.md

 ## Usage
 This library contains the following tools:
-- TestHarness (and its subclasses)
+- Test Harnesses
 - EspressoHelper
 - TypeSafeViewAction and TypeSafeViewAssertion

-### TestHarness
+### Test Harnesses
 A test harness is an activity which displays a view along with as a series of controls for interacting with the view.
 Test harnesses facilitate manual testing by allowing direct interaction with the view, and they allow automated testing by providing a target for espresso tests.

 A test harness can be created in three steps:
 1. Subclass one of the provided test harnesses.
-2. Define the test view by overriding getTestView().
+2. Define the test view by implementing getTestView().
-3. Define the controls by annotation methods with @Control.
+3. Define the controls by annotating methods with @Control.

 For example:
 ```java